Reading time: 6 minutes

 Depending on the make-up of the SMSF and the ages of the different members, there will be different factors to consider.
 An SMSF with one member in accumulation stage, for example, will have a very different investment strategy to one that has two members, one in late accumulation stage, and the other in early retirement.

-A brief description of an asset allocation strategy could follow such as:
+A brief description of an asset allocation strategy might begin with targets such as:

 - Equities 0–60%